zakirhussainb/high-level-design/QUESTIONS.md

     * **Trade-off:** This results in **lower read latency and higher read throughput** compared to strongly consistent reads in Raft (which require the leader to contact a majority).

 For a read-heavy workload requiring strong consistency, Chain Replication can be a superior choice due to its highly optimized read path.

+# System Design Interview Questions: Coordination Avoidance

+Here are several interview questions and answers based on the provided chapter, focusing on designing highly available and scalable systems by avoiding traditional consensus-based coordination.

+---

+## Question 1: Quorum Replication in a Dynamo-style System

+**Scenario:** You are designing a new highly available, partition-tolerant key-value store, inspired by Amazon's Dynamo.
+The primary goal is to ensure that the system remains available for both reads and writes, even when network partitions occur.
+This means you cannot use a traditional consensus protocol like Raft, which would sacrifice availability.

+**Question:** Describe how you would use **quorum replication** to handle reads and writes in this system.
+Explain the roles of **N, W, and R**, and state the mathematical condition required to guarantee that a read will always see the most recently committed write.

+### Solution

+In a Dynamo-style system that avoids coordination, any replica can accept read and write requests.
+To provide a tunable level of consistency, we use **quorum replication**.

+#### The Roles of N, W, and R

+* **N**: The total number of replicas a piece of data is stored on.
+This is the replication factor.
+* **W (Write Quorum)**: The number of replicas that must acknowledge a write request before it is considered successful.
+A client writes to N replicas but only waits for a successful response from W of them.
+* **R (Read Quorum)**: The number of replicas that must respond to a read request before the client can proceed.
+The client requests data from N replicas, waits for R responses, and then uses the value with the most recent version.

+#### The Quorum Overlap Condition

+To guarantee that a read will see the latest committed write, the quorums must be configured to overlap.
+The mathematical condition is:

+**$W + R > N$**

+This inequality ensures that the set of nodes a client reads from (R) and the set of nodes a previous client wrote to (W) have at least one node in common.
+Since the write was only successful after being acknowledged by W nodes, this overlap guarantees that at least one of the R nodes the client reads from will have the latest value.

+By tuning the values of W and R, we can trade off read vs. write latency while still maintaining this consistency guarantee.
+For example, in a system with N=3, we could use W=2 and R=2.
+Since 2 + 2 > 3, our condition is met.

+---

+## Question 2: Conflict Resolution with CRDTs

+**Scenario:** In the eventually consistent key-value store you're designing, any replica can accept a write at any time.
+This inevitably leads to a situation where two clients concurrently write different values to the same key on two different replicas.
+The replicas' states have now diverged, and this conflict must be resolved.

+**Question:** Describe two common strategies for automatic conflict resolution using **Conflict-free Replicated Data Types (CRDTs)**: the **Last-Writer-Wins (LWW) Register** and the **Multi-Value (MV) Register**.
+Explain how each one works and the key trade-off between them.

+### Solution

+**Conflict-free Replicated Data Types (CRDTs)** are data structures designed to automatically and deterministically resolve conflicts in a system without coordination, allowing divergent replicas to eventually converge to the same state.

+#### 1. Last-Writer-Wins (LWW) Register

+* **How it works:** This is the simplest approach.
+Each update to an object is associated with a timestamp.
+When two replicas with different versions of an object merge their state, the conflict is resolved by simply choosing the version with the **greater timestamp**.
+The other, concurrent update is discarded.

+* **Trade-off:** LWW is extremely simple to implement and ensures all replicas will quickly agree on a single value.
+However, its major drawback is that it can lead to **data loss**, as a legitimate concurrent update from one client can be arbitrarily discarded simply because its physical clock was slightly behind another's.

+#### 2. Multi-Value (MV) Register

+* **How it works:** The MV register takes the opposite approach: instead of discarding a concurrent update, it **keeps all of them**.
+It uses vector clocks to precisely detect which updates are concurrent (i.e., neither happened-before the other).
+* When a conflict is detected, the register's value becomes a set containing all the conflicting versions.
+The system then makes it the responsibility of the **application or the client** to resolve the conflict.
+For example, Amazon's shopping cart might merge two conflicting carts, or a client application might prompt the user to choose the correct version.

+* **Trade-off:** The MV register avoids data loss by preserving all concurrent writes.
+However, this comes at the cost of **increased complexity**, as the logic for resolving conflicts is pushed up to the client application.

+---

+## Question 3: Understanding Causal Consistency

+**Scenario:** You are building a social media application on top of a highly available, eventually consistent database.
+A user reports a bizarre and confusing user experience: they sometimes see a *comment* replying to a post *before* they see the original post itself.

+**Question:** What is the name of the consistency model that is designed to solve this exact problem?
+Explain the guarantee that **causal consistency** provides, and describe a high-level implementation that could be used in a key-value store to ensure this guarantee is met.

+### Solution

+This problem of seeing an effect before its cause is a classic drawback of simple eventual consistency.
+The model designed to prevent this is **causal consistency**.

+#### The Guarantee of Causal Consistency

+Causal consistency is a model that is stronger than eventual consistency but weaker than strong consistency.
+Its guarantee is simple and intuitive:

+* If operation A **causally happens before** operation B, then all processes in the system are guaranteed to see A before they see B.
+* Operations that are not causally related (i.e., they are concurrent) can be observed in different orders by different processes.

+This model is significant because it is the **strongest consistency model that can be achieved** while still guaranteeing availability and partition tolerance (unlike strong consistency).

+#### High-Level Implementation

+Causal consistency can be implemented by having the client and server track the causal dependencies of operations.

+1.  **Track Dependencies:** When a client reads a key (e.g., the original post), the server returns the data along with its version (e.g., a logical timestamp).
+The client stores this version as a **dependency**.
+2.  **Send Dependencies with Write:** When the client later performs a write that is causally related to the read (e.g., submitting the comment), it sends the new data along with its list of dependencies (the version of the post it saw).
+3.  **Wait for Dependencies:** The write is sent to a local replica, which then broadcasts it asynchronously to other replicas.
+When a remote replica receives this new write (the comment), it checks the write's dependencies.
+The replica will **wait to apply the write** until it can verify that it has already seen and applied all the prerequisite writes (i.e., it has seen the version of the original post that the comment depends on).

+This dependency-checking mechanism ensures that the causal chain of events is never violated anywhere in the system.